 “This is just the first in a series of interrogations,” Selakovic said, adding that the initial questioning will focus on Miskovic’s land-buying business and possibly will expand to his acquisition of food retailer C market in 2005 and involvement in a road-building company.

 Prime Minister Ivica Dacic’s Cabinet, in office since July 27, wants to step up its fight against corruption in an effort to win a date to start European Union accession talks by March 2013.
 Serbia became an EU candidate in March and the date for entry talks is conditional on normalizing ties with Kosovo, its former province that unilaterally declared independence in 2008.

 The European Parliament adopted a resolution on Serbia’s EU integration process in March, calling on the Serbian authorities “to review immediately the controversial privatization and sale of 24 companies,” as the European Commission has expressed serious doubts concerning their legality.
 The list of controversial privatizations includes the sale of steelworks Sartid AD to U.S. Steel Corp.
-(X) and the sale of Mobtel mobile phone operator to Telenor ASA (TEL) in 2006.
+(X:US) and the sale of Mobtel mobile phone operator to Telenor ASA (TEL) in 2006.

 Miskovic entered the Forbes list of billionaires in 2007 and has been ranked among the wealthiest people in eastern Europe.
 His wealth was estimated at $2.8 billion in 2010 by Forbes and Polish magazine Wprost.

 To contact the reporter on this story: Gordana Filipovic in Belgrade at email@example.com

 To contact the editor responsible for this story: James M. Gomez at firstname.lastname@example.org